 The manufacturer is often the first candidate for a product liability lawsuit.
 There are instances where there could even be more than one manufacturer responsible for a person’s injuries.
 For example, if the faulty product is part of a bigger product, such as a laptop battery that explodes while charging, then one must sue both the laptop manufacturer and the manufacturer of the battery.

 If one thinks that additional parties may be involved in creating a faulty item, it is important to list the parties in the compensation claim.
 So, in the case of the laptop battery that overheats and explodes, one would bring a claim against the laptop manufacturer, the battery manufacturer, the designer, and the team in charge of quality control.
-If the laptop user further suspects that the overheating incident may have been avoided with sufficient warning, one could file a claim against any technical experts who were responsible for creating written warnings and instructions for the product.
+If the laptop user further suspects that the overheating incident may have been avoided with sufficient warning, one could file a claim against any technical s who were responsible for creating written warnings and instructions for the product.

 The Distributor or Wholesaler